77Vincent/veact/README.md

 ```

 ## Functional Component <a name="functional-component"></a>
 To create a component is to create a function which returns a virtual DOM object.
+To pass data from parent component to children component, simply declare the
 ```js
 // App.js